Qwant/WebExtension/README.md

-Qwant Extension
+Qwant Junior WebExtension (for Firefox > 57)
 ================

-Qwant Extension sets Qwant.com as your default search engine and homepage.
+Qwant Junior WebExtension sets Qwant.com as your default search engine and homepage.